 In 1995, Downtown Fort Worth, Inc. championed the creation of the Downtown Tax Increment Financing (TIF) District.
 The TIF District is managed by Downtown Fort Worth, Inc. through a contract with the City of Fort Worth.
 Among its many projects, the TIF provides thousands of free parking spaces after 5 pm on weekdays and all day and evening on the weekends.

 Through the programs of Downtown Fort Worth, Inc., members take an active role in the management of, and advocacy for, the center city.
 Several standing committees and special task forces work to fulfill the organization’s mission of creating a vibrant, healthy and attractive center in which to work, live and play.

-Downtown Fort Worth Initiatives, Inc. presents a number of events annually, including the MAIN ST. Fort Worth Arts Festival and the XTO Energy Parade of Lights.
+Downtown Fort Worth Initiatives, Inc. presents a number of events annually, including the MAIN ST. Fort Worth Arts Festival presented by PNC Bank and the GM Financial Energy Parade of Lights.
 Together, these events serve to raise aesthetic values, provide sponsorship income opportunities, create opportunities for community involvement and raise the overall quality of promotional activities in downtown while working collaboratively with downtown businesses and residents.